necatiarslan/aws-s3/README.md

 - Copy Shortcut
 - GoTo Key
 - Add Folder Shortcuts With Search Key
+- Add Survey Link to the S3 Explorer and Tree Other Command
+- Add Bug Report to the Tree Other Command

 Follow me on linkedin to get latest news \
 https://www.linkedin.com/in/necati-arslan/